25th Attack Group

 The first 25th Bombardment Group performed anti-submarine warfare missions in the Caribbean Sea following the entry of the United States into World War II.
-This group had been disbanded in 1944 after the threat of German U-boats lessened.
+This group was disbanded in 1944 after the threat of German U-boats lessened.
 Later in 1944 the second 25th Bombardment Group was organized to perform weather and special reconnaissance missions from England during World War II for United States Strategic Air Forces over Europe and the Atlantic approaches to the British Isles.
 In 1985 the wing and group were consolidated.

 Composition

-Although the 25th Attack Group is headquartered at Shaw AFB, the current group comprises six squadrons in various locations:
+Although the 25th Attack Group is headquartered at Shaw Air Force Base, the group comprises six squadrons in various locations: